 ENGL 430.
-Library Materials for Young Adults and Adults
+Library Materials for Young Adults

 A survey of the variety of books and related materials available for grades 7-12.
-Specifically designed for prospective SDA academy teachers, this course correlates critical evaluation and selection to the interests, uses, and specific needs of young adults as they develop their reading habits and skills.
+Designed for prospective teachers in SDA junior and senior academies as well as those in public middle and high schools, this course correlates critical evaluation and selection to the uses, and specific needs of your adults as they develop their reading habits and skills.
 Includes a study of censorship and copyright law.
 (Winter)